-Neath Port Talbot Council’s Biodiversity Team has chosen its “Top 20 Special NPT Species” including the UK’s biggest spider, Kingfishers, Porpoises, Honey Buzzards, Atlantic Salmon and an exotic bat with really big feet.
+Neath Port Talbot Council’s Countryside and Wildlife Team has chosen its “Top 20 Special NPT Species” including the UK’s biggest spider, Kingfishers, Porpoises, Honey Buzzards, Atlantic Salmon and a bat with really big feet.

 It comes as a United Nations research group published the results of a global study warning that a million species now face extinction as a result of human action.